kairen/client-go-examples/k8s/scheduler/README.md

 # Custom Schedulers
-This examples demonstrates how to write a custom scheduler.
+This directory has many examples of how to write custom scheduler.